andycroll/andycroll.com/_posts/2012-01-13-two-thousand-eleven.markdown

 Starting as [equal partners in March](http://e27.sg/2011/02/16/eduardo-saverins-anideo-adds-new-partners/), I was ousted suddenly one July lunchtime after an SMS to bring me to the nearest Starbucks.
 It got a little bit unfortunately legalistic, as I had to fight my corner.
 Let that be a lesson: protect yourself, even if your instinct is to trust people, all business is reliant to a certain extent on the egos involved.

 I ended up ok financially, as if I'd been hired on contract, but when I think about the time I'm still extremely sad.
 Removing my 'presence' as requested the morning after is among the more melancholic experiences I've had.
-I'm still proud of the work we did, but it's coloured by the shock of the exit.
+I'm still proud of the work we did, but it's coloured by the shock of the exit and the speed of my erasure.

 I felt like I'd put a lot of love and effort into the products that we shipped and that we were on a great learning experience together.
 I was wrong.
 Whatever drove the ousting, I suspect I will never know.
+They still have a couple of very talented technical guys, so I guess more power to them.

 Most importantly I lost a friend, someone who I'd looked out for and learned a lot from, from whom I have had no contact since the fateful silent latte as the other partner told me to leave.